Sweet flag

 Other reported effects include excessive sweating, drowsiness, and irregular heartbeat.
 Some users experience light sensitivity or temporary vision changes.
 Mental effects like confusion, restlessness, or mood swings have been documented as well.

 If trying sweet flag, start with minimal amounts and monitor your response carefully.
 Stop at any sign of adverse reactions.
-Consult a healthcare provider beforehand, especially if you have existing conditions or take medications.
+Consult a healthcare provider beforehand, especially if you have existing health conditions or take medications.

 Legal Status